The Architecture

 03

 Minimalism can be a form of deprivation.
-For the brain, blank walls and no texture is not calm — it is starvation.
+For the brain, blank walls and no texture is not calm.
+It is starvation.

 • Color, light, and emotional regulation